moorepants/eme150a/content/pages/project-two.rst

 Obtaining Information
 =====================

-Matt and Jason will act as the project supervisors who are in direct contact with the stakeholder (Unitrans).
+Destiny and Jason will act as the project supervisors who are in direct contact with the stakeholder (Unitrans).
 To obtain information from the stakeholder or to find out information that isn't discoverable in your research you will ask your questions through Piazza.
 Your questions need to be professional, clearly